ry0d4n/ry0d4n/revil-ransomware-analysis-part1-unpacking.md

 to fix the imports a good choice is to dump the executable at run time after it resolves the imports.
 > <p>note that until now we are just assuming that the function is responsible for the import resolving</p>

-<p>to clear our doupts we have to get back to x32dbg and set a breakpoint on the fuction, then single step forward</p>
+<p>to clear our doubts we have to get back to x32dbg and set a breakpoint on the function, then single step forward</p>

 ![sodinokibi9](sodinokibi9.jpg)

-notice that API names are now clear to us what means that th imports were resolved successfully, the next step is to dump it using <span style='color:red'><a href='https://github.com/NtQuery/Scylla'>Scylla</a></span> plugin. click plugins and choose Scylla then dump the executable, click -> IAT Autosearch -> Get Imports -> Fix Dump.
+notice that API names are now clear to us what means that the imports were resolved successfully, the next step is to dump it using <span style='color:red'><a href='https://github.com/NtQuery/Scylla'>Scylla</a></span> plugin. click plugins and choose Scylla then dump the executable, click -> IAT Autosearch -> Get Imports -> Fix Dump.

 ![sodinokibi10](sodinokibi10.png)